Dallas Stars fire Jim Montgomery for unprofessional conduct

 Montgomery's firing is not related to that kind of misbehavior, a person familiar with the situation told The Associated Press on condition of anonymity because the team has not elaborated on the reason for Montgomery's dismissal.

 After the Stars got off to a horrendous 1-7-1 start this season, they won seven of eight and have also recently had a seven-game winning streak.
-They entered the day 17-11-3, in one of the Western Conference's top wildcard spot.
+They are now 17-11-3, and in one of the Western Conference's top wildcard spot.

-The win over the Devils was the third straight for Dallas following a four-game winless skid.

-"I think you can think about maybe your feelings, about your shock, tomorrow," forward Tyler Seguin said.
-"Today we've got to be professionals and we all know that.
-We're fortunate to have the coaches we do have still here."

 The league has been rocked by allegations over the past month, some of them dating back years.

-Calgary coach Bill Peters resigned last month following accusations by former NHL player Akim Aliu that Peters had directed racist slurs toward him while the two were in the minors a decade ago, an allegation the NHL is looking into.
+Calgary coach Bill Peters resigned last month following accusations by former NHL player Akim Aliu that Peters previously directed racist slurs toward him while the two were in the minors a decade ago.
 Peters was also accused of physical abuse while coaching the Carolina Hurricanes.

 Coach Mike Babcock was accused of verbal abuse after he was fired by the underperforming Toronto Maple Leafs and Chicago assistant Marc Crawford is being investigated for alleged physical abuse of players.